Dayarcon/Contact-Manager/README.md

 3. Configure VIP settings in the VIP Settings screen
 4. Set up DND bypass and notification preferences

+### Using Quick Actions
+1. Open any contact's details
+2. Use the Quick Actions section to:
+   - Make phone calls
+   - Send WhatsApp messages
+   - Send Telegram messages
+   - Make FaceTime calls (iOS)
+   - Send SMS messages
+   - Send emails
+3. Actions are automatically enabled based on available contact information

+### Setting Up Notifications
+1. Go to Settings → Automation Settings
+2. Enable Smart Reminders for birthdays and anniversaries
+3. Configure notification preferences (sound, quiet hours, etc.)
+4. Set reminder days in advance
+5. Customize message templates

 ### Using Smart Features
-1. **Reminders**: Enable birthday/anniversary reminders in Automation Settings (local storage only)
+1. **Reminders**: Enable birthday/anniversary reminders in Automation Settings
+2. **Scheduled Messaging**: Set up automatic birthday and anniversary messages
-2. **Duplicate Detection**: Use the Duplicates screen to find and merge duplicates
+3. **Duplicate Detection**: Use the Duplicates screen to find and merge duplicates
-3. **Quick Actions**: Swipe on contacts for quick access to call, message, email
+4. **Quick Actions**: Use the Quick Actions section for fast communication
-4. **Advanced Search**: Use the search bar with filters for precise contact finding
+5. **Advanced Search**: Use the search bar with filters for precise contact finding

+### Location Features
+1. Grant location permissions when prompted
+2. Use Nearby Contacts to find contacts in your area
+3. Set up location triggers for specific contacts or places
+4. Configure background location tracking if needed

 ### Exporting Data
 1. Go to Settings